lazybark/go-tls-server/README.md

 	return nil
 }
 ```
-Now your server can already accept connections.
+Now your **Server** can already accept connections.
 LinkServer struct can be then put into bigger struct that controls your app.

-Same goes for client.
+Same goes for **Client**.
 You create some struct with parameters and client field in it.
 ```
 package client